June 29, 2014

 Our favorites are lechon de leche and papaitan.

 Funny story.
-I was falling in line for ice cream, nung turn ko na I asked the server if there is mocca and he said “wala po ma’m” I pointed the white ice cream and asked kung vanilla yun and he said yes.
-I went to the table and started eating my ice cream and waah!
-It is not vanilla ice cream, it is durian ice cream.
-Nalito na yata ang server and why I was looking for vanilla and mocca ice cream, Filipino and Fiesta nga ang theme.
+I was falling in line for ice cream, nung turn ko na I asked the server if there was mocha, and he said “wala po ma’m.”
+I pointed at the white ice cream and asked kung vanilla yu,n and he said yes.
+I went to the table and started eating my ice cream, and waah!
+It is not vanilla ice cream; it is durian ice cream.
+Nalito na yata ang server, and why I was looking for vanilla and mocha ice cream, Filipino, and Fiesta nga ang theme.
 Anyway, my husband enjoyed the durian ice cream.
 Hahaha!

 Likes

-1. Waiting area is spacious enough, you can stay in bahay kubo or in these comfortable sofas.
+1. The waiting area is spacious enough, you can stay in a bahay kubo or in these comfortable sofas.

 2. I love the interiors.
-The place doesn’t look crowded even guests started to arrive because there is enough room for you to move.
+The place doesn’t look crowded, even though guests have started to arrive, because there is enough room for you to move.

-4. Plus points because the buffet rate includes unlimited drinks, I guess over 20 types of drinks such as soda, juice and even beer is unlimited.
+4. Plus points because the buffet rate includes unlimited drinks, I guess over 20 types of drinks, such as soda, juice, and even beer, are unlimited.

-5. The service is good from waiting area up to your table.
-There are staffs everywhere who gladly assist you with all your needs.
-You can see the smile on their faces, you can hear welcoming remarks and you can really feel their energy.
+5. The service is good from the waiting area up to your table.
+There are staff everywhere who gladly assist you with all your needs.
+You can see the smile on their faces, you can hear welcoming remarks, and you can really feel their energy.
 I hope this kind of service will remain.

 Dislikes

-1. One thing that I dislike in the buffet restaurant is the children rate.
+1. One thing that I dislike in the buffet restaurant is the children's rate.
 I was happy because they did not charge my son yet.
-Imagine if I will pay P380 and my son only ate one cone of dirty ice cream and 1 pc of yema. #lugi.
+Imagine if I were to pay P380 and my son only ate one cone of dirty ice cream and 1 pc of yema. #lugi.

-2. The children rate is based on height so lugi rin if your children are tall.
+2. The children's rate is based on height so lugi rin if your children are tall.

-3. I was looking for shrimps because that’s my favorite but I did not see it their grilled station. #nagkataonlangba
+3. I was looking for shrimps because that’s my favorite, but I did not see at their grilled station. #nagkataonlangba

 La Fiesta Buffet Rate